V-HAB/V-HAB/README.md

 ### Mac ###

-This section is currently incomplete.
 See the [Mac Setup Wiki Page](http://steps.lrt.mw.tum.de/bootstrapping/wikis/setup-instructions-mac) for a step-by-step guide with screenshots.

 1. Download the SourceTree app at <http://www.sourcetreeapp.com/>.
 2. If the downloaded disk image was not automatically opened, (double) click the downloaded file.
 A Finder window should appear with both the *SourceTree* app and (pointing with a big arrow to) the *Applications* folder.